CWSpear/decorators/specs/metadata.md

 # Metadata Reflection API

+> NOTE - This section is non-normative.

 *A shim for this API can be found here: https://github.com/rbuckton/ReflectDecorators.*

 ## Syntax

+> NOTE - This section is non-normative.

 ```JavaScript
 // define metadata on an object or property